konvajs/konva/README.md

 - While developing it is easy to use `npm start`.
 Just run it and go to [http://localhost:1234/unit-tests.html](http://localhost:1234/unit-tests.html).
 The watcher will rebuild the bundle on any change.

 Konva is covered with hundreds of tests and well over a thousand assertions.
-Konva uses TDD (test driven development) which means that every new feature or bug fix is accompanied with at least one new test.
+For each feature or bug fix, write a failing test first, implement the behavior, then verify that the test passes (test-driven development).

 ## Generate documentation

-Run `npx gulp api` which will build the documentation files and place them in the `api` folder.
+Run `npm run build`, then `npx gulp api` to generate documentation from the current bundle in the `api` folder.

 # Pull Requests